rishikksh20/VocGAN/README.md

 - `tensorboard --logdir logs/`

 ## Notes
-1) This repo implements modified VocGAN for faster training for true VocGAN implementation please checkout `baseline` branch, In my testing I am available to generate High-Fidelity audio in real time from Modified version of VocGAN.
+1) This repo implements modified VocGAN for faster training although for true VocGAN implementation please checkout `baseline` branch, In my testing I am available to generate High-Fidelity audio in real time from Modified VocGAN.
 2) Traning cost for `baseline` VocGAN's `Discriminator` is too high (2.8 sec/it on P100 with batch size 16) as compared to `Generator` (7.2 it/sec on P100 with batch size 16), so it's unfeasible for me to train this model for long time.
 3) May be we can optimizer `baseline` VocGAN's Discriminator by downsampling the audio on pre-processing stage instead of Training stage (currently I used `torchaudio.transform.Resample` as layer for downsampling the audio), this step might be speed-up overall `Discriminator` training.
 4) I trained `baseline` model for 300 epochs (with batch size 16) on LJSpeech, and quality of generated audio is similar to the MelGAN at same epoch on same dataset.
 Author recommend to train model till 3000 epochs which is not feasible at current training speed `(2.80 sec/it)`.